VA Form Builder: A No-Code Tool to Digitize Veteran Forms at Scale

 Goals

-VA Form Builder needed to be a no-code tool to help VA staff quickly create and manage digital forms without needing technical expertise.
-Our goal was to simplify the process of digitizing over 260 backlogged forms, reduce delays for veterans, and improve the overall experience.
-Key goals included:
+With a focus on simple forms, it was determined that the VA Form Builder needed to be a no-code tool to help non-technical VA staff, separate from the forms teams, efficiently create and manage digital forms.
+This would set the stage for our primary goal of streamlining the digitization of over 260 backlogged forms, reducing delays for Veterans, and enhancing the overall experience.

 • Enable faster publishing of forms without custom engineering; VA staff can launch or update a form in days instead of months